Entanglement Entropy and Thermal Phase Transitions from Curvature Singularities: Holographic Confinement

 We can notice that the metric is Minkowski when $\nu=1$: the linear dilaton background is flat in the string frame.
 The reduced potential is $\bar V_{\s} = -(D-2)(D-1-\nu^2)k^2 e^{2(\nu-1)\bar\phi}$.
 In the linear dilaton case, $\bar V_{\s}$ reduces to a constant, which is consistent with results in the literature.
 The value is $\bar V_{\s}|_{\nu=1}=-(D-2)^2 k^2$.

 To understand the behavior of the string in our dilatonic background, let us consider a static string configuration with endpoints lying at coordinates $(0,\tilde r)$ and $(\Delta x,\tilde r)$ in the bulk.
 In the critical case $\nu=1$ i.e.~the linear dilaton, the classical string configuration simply is the straigth line, $r_{\rm cl}(x)\equiv\tilde r$.
-We establish a useful qualitative property: \be\boxed{ \textrm{If $\nu<1$ ($\nu>1$) the classical string configuration bends towards $r<\tilde r$ ($r>\tilde r$). } } \ee
+We establish a useful qualitative property: \begin{mdframed}[style=EqFrame] \be \shortstack[l]{ \textrm{If $\nu<1$ (resp. $\nu>1$) the classical string configuration bends } \\ \textrm{towards $r<\tilde r$ (resp. $r>\tilde r$). } } \ee \end{mdframed} Schematically, $\vcenter{\hbox{ }}$\,for $\nu<1$ and $\vcenter{\hbox{ }}$ for $\nu>1$.

 We show this at the infinitesimal level as follows.
 We consider the straigth line configuration, given by $r(x)\equiv \tilde r$ for all $x$.
 The corresponding Nambu-Goto action is $ \tilde {\cal S}_{\rm NG}=T_{\fund} \Delta x\, \f(\tilde r)$.
 We then consider a small perturbation to the straight line, $r(x)=\tilde r+\delta r(x)$, with $\delta r \ll \tilde r$ for all $x$.
 The action for this perturbed configuration is \be {\cal S}_{\rm NG}= \tilde {\cal S}_{\rm NG} + \delta {\cal S}_{\rm NG} \,,\quad \quad \delta{\cal S}_{\rm NG} =T_{\fund} \int dx \left( \f'(\tilde r)\delta r(x) +O(\delta r^2)\right) \,, \ee with $\f'(r)=\frac{d\f(r)}{dr}$.
 Let us further assume that the perturbation is towards $r>\tilde r$, i.e.~$\delta r(x)>0$ for all $x$.
 It follows that \be {\rm sign} (\delta{\cal S}_{\rm NG})= {\rm sign} (\f'(\tilde r))\,. \ee This relation implies that, relative to the straight line configuration, the perturbed configuration has lower (higher) energy if $\f'(\tilde r)<0$ ($\f'(\tilde r)>0$).
 Similarly, for $\delta r(x)<0$ {(in which case the perturbation is toward $r<\tilde r$)} the perturbed configuration has lower energy if $\f'(\tilde r)>0$.